How Stress Affects Digestion

 The first thing to mention & to remind you of is that your body always has your best interests at heart & to do its job efficiently, it has a hierarchy of needs & survival comes first – above digestion.

 Stress can be a major contributing factor behind almost all health disorders, including those of our digestive system.
 When our body is under stress, our body makes the stress hormone adrenaline & our sympathetic nervous system drives the ‘fight or flight’ response.
 The last thing our body has on its agenda is to digest our previous meal; that would be a very inefficient use of our body’s attention, especially when more imminent dangers could be on the horizon.

 Our nervous system works in one of two zones:

-When stress is chronically high and the adrenal glands (located adjacent to our kidneys) continue to pump our cortisol and adrenaline, our “non-critical” functions are inhibited – things like digestion, liver metabolism and detoxification, cellular repair, immune function, and reproduction.
+When stress is chronically high, and the adrenal glands (located adjacent to our kidneys) continue to pump out cortisol and adrenaline, our “non-critical” functions are inhibited – things like digestion, liver metabolism and detoxification, cellular repair, immune function, and reproduction.